 To exclude unauthorized access and its displeasing consequences, such as wrong data sets and untraceable data sources:

-- implement obligatory authorization processes for employees
+- implement user access control and obligatory authorization processes for employees

 - use nulling out when data is replaced with NULL for an unauthorized user

 Since even basic sensitive information such as a document author’s name, revision history, type of software, in the wrong hands may lead to a potential data breach, you’d better use one more measure to secure your metadata — sanitization.
-This is the process of removing sensitive information from the document.
+This is the process of removing sensitive data from the document.
 After sanitization, the file may be distributed to a broader audience.

 Therefore, don’t underestimate the importance of this activity.
 Use automated data sanitization tools to ensure that only the intended information can be accessed.

 Have you heard about the Equifax breach that was caused by an employee’s error?
 An individual in the technology department had ignored security alerts, which led to exposing the sensitive data of nearly 146 million Americans.